 Licensing Regulation & Enforcement (Contractor Licensing) ensures that construction activities are performed by qualified and licensed contractors within the county.
 This section is responsible for the county licensing of specific trades: drywall, electric, flooring, HARV, painting, roofing, etc. As well as, investigating unlicensed activity & work without a permit.

 Impact Fees (Commercial and Residential) help to offset the cost to construct new facilities and expand services necessary to support new growth.
-Impact Fees are assessed when new homes and new businesses are built, or when an existing business expand.
+Impact Fees are assessed when new homes and new businesses are built, or when an existing business expands.
 Impact Fees are typically collected prior to issuance of the certificate of occupancy during the building permit process.